 BW: How big is the global footprint of World Gin Day now?

 ES: It gets bigger every year!
 2020 was an amazing example of this, despite everything having to move online due to Covid-19.
 I had a full schedule the whole World Gin Day itself; going live in interviews with people in India, Japan and Australia, and even joining in with Sipsmith master distiller Jared Brown during their 24-hour ‘great martini throw-a-thon’.

 Over the years a huge number of countries all over the world have held events for World Gin Day, and there’s pockets of gin lovers you never realised existed.
 For example, a few years ago in the Philippines, there was a huge event where Ginebra San Miguel sponsored their local basketball team and got them to wear World Gin Day jerseys in the warm-ups for all their matches.
 From tiny tropical islands to big bustling cities, everyone has really embraced World Gin Day, and I think that’s because it’s such a great platform to spread love and awareness of gin.

-I’ve also recruited Caroline Childerley, AKA The Gin Queen, down in Australia, as my World Gin Day ambassador.
+I’ve also recruited Caroline Ashford, AKA The Gin Queen, down in Australia, as my World Gin Day ambassador.
 Caroline completely understands what World Gin Day is, and with Australia being a huge emerging gin market, it just made sense to get her on board to help out locally.

 BW: What are the main goals of World Gin Day?

 ES: To get as many people as possible celebrating, drinking and enjoying everything that’s great about the juniper spirit.
 For me it’s very important to create a platform that brands, bars and the industry can use to create value for their consumers and their fans.
 World Gin Day is open to everybody; there’s no fee to get involved, it only has to be an event for the general public and it should provide value for gin lovers and those who enjoy a gin cocktail or two.